n b r y lifting

 Target audience: Intermediate lifters

-This program is designed for lifters who are comfortable with the main compound movements and understand basic lifting form.
+These programs are designed for lifters who are comfortable with the main compound movements and understand basic lifting form.
 You should have several months (or more) of consistent training experience with squats, bench press, deadlifts, and overhead press.

-This program is ideal for:
+nbry lifting is ideal for:

 • Those looking for a structured, repeatable program that balances progressive overload with recovery